cvilanova76/cvilanova76/README.md

 - 🌱 I am learning more about **Python, statistics e data analytics**

-- ⚡ Fun facts: Cat lover, polyglot and globetrotter
+- ⚡ Fun facts: I am a cat lover, polyglot and globetrotter

 -  🤔 This is my personal profile.
 My professional profile is not open to the public